mackdoyle/mackdoyle.github.io/_posts/2013-12-27-sassy-annotations.markdown

 In an attempt to provide a solution for these less-than-edge-cases, I created Sassy Annotations.
 As the name implies, they require Sass (Scss) but that's it.
 They do use the :before and :after pseudo elements which means they will work in IE 8+.

-To deploy a Sassy Annotation, you only need to a two HTML elements and small amount of CSS to position it.
+To deploy a Sassy Annotation, you only need to add two HTML elements and small amount of CSS to position it.

 {% highlight html %}
 <div class="annotation-one down-right">